 Saint Phillip’s Episcopal Church

 A historical site you don’t want to miss, Saint Philip’s Episcopal Church, has gone through many changes throughout the years.
 A part of Brunswick Town, it was destroyed by a fire in 1776 during the American Revolution.
 Visitors can still visit the remains of the original church in Brunswick Town.
-In 1843, the congregation decided to move and reconstruct a new church in Southport across the street from the Fort Johnston military reservation and is still active today.
+In 1843, the congregation decided to move and reconstruct a new church in Southport across the street from the Fort Johnston military reservation which is still active today.

 Old Smithville Burying Ground